Law School Finals: How to Prepare for Test Day Beyond the Books

 - Start on time.

-- Wake up, eat, shower, caffeinate, and sit down like it’s the real thing.
+Wake up, eat, shower, caffeinate, and sit down like it's the real thing. - Finish strong.

-Run at least one full essay simulation and one multiple-choice or short-answer session.
+Run at least one full essay simulation using practice exams and one multiple-choice or short-answer session based on exam questions in the format your professor uses.

 This teaches your body and brain how to perform on cue.